meherc99/SwarmSoftwareSelections/README.md

 ## How to Run
 Clone this repository (either download it, or use this command on a terminal: `git clone https://github.com/Swarm-IITKgp/SwarmSoftwareSelections`)

+GRANTING PERMISSIONS:
+Change the execution permissions of  setup.sh and run.sh by using the following commands:

+  `chmod +x setup.sh`
+  `chmod +x run.sh`

+FIRST RUN:

 In one terminal, enter the following:

-  `chmod +x setup.sh`

   `./setup.sh`